AndreaTirinzoni/variational-transfer-rl/README.md

 # Transfer of Value Functions via Variational Methods

-This repository contains the code used for the empirical evaluation of our Variational Transfer Algorithms, presented in our paper "Transfer of Value Functions via Variational Methods" (NIPS 2018), together with the instruction on how to reproduce our results.
+This repository contains the code used for the empirical evaluation of our Variational Transfer Algorithms [1], presented in our paper "Transfer of Value Functions via Variational Methods" (NIPS 2018), together with the instruction on how to reproduce our results.

 ## Abstract